YannickJadoul/Parselmouth/README.md

 pangoft2-1.0, gdk_pixbuf-2.0, m, pangocairo-1.0, cairo-gobject, cairo, gio-2.0, pango-1.0,
 freetype, fontconfig, gobject-2.0, gmodule-2.0, gthread-2.0, rt, glib-2.0).

-When compiling Praat for use as a server for commands from your web pages, you may not need sound or a GUI.
-Do
+When compiling Praat for use as a server for commands from your web pages, you may not need sound, a GUI, amd graphics.
+In that case, do

+    # on Ubuntu command line (Intel64/AMD64 or ARM64 processor)
+    # either:
+        cp makefiles/makefile.defs.linux.barren-clang ./makefile.defs
+    # or:
-    cp makefiles/makefile.defs.linux.nogui ./makefile.defs
+        cp makefiles/makefile.defs.linux.barren-gcc ./makefile.defs

-which creates the executable `praat_nogui`.
-If you don't need graphics (e.g. PNG files) either (i.e. you need only Praat's computation), you can create an even lighter edition:
+    # on Ubuntu command line (s390x processor)

-    cp makefiles/makefile.defs.linux.barren ./makefile.defs
+    cp makefiles/makefile.defs.linux.s390x.barren ./makefile.defs

 which creates the executable `praat_barren`.
-Then type `make` or `make -j12` to build the program.
+Then type `make` or `make -j15` to build the program.
 If your Unix isn’t Linux, you may have to edit the library names in the makefile.

-The above works exactly the same for Intel64 and ARM64 processors, with the same makefiles.
+The above works exactly the same for Intel64/AMD64 and ARM64 processors, with the same makefiles.

-**Testing** on multiple platform versions can be done with virtual machines for e.g. Ubuntu 20.04, Ubuntu 22.04, Fedora 35, Fedora 37, Mint 20.2, Debian GNU Linux 10.10, CentOS 8.4, and CentOS Stream 9, for instance on an Intel64 with Parallels Desktop.
+**Testing** on multiple platform versions can be done with virtual machines for e.g. Ubuntu 20.04, Ubuntu 22.04, Fedora 35, Fedora 37, Mint 20.2, Debian GNU Linux 10.10, CentOS 8.4, and CentOS Stream 9, for instance on an Intel64 Mac with Parallels Desktop.
 On an ARM64 Mac, we test with virtual machines for Ubuntu 22.04, Fedora 38, and Debian GNU Linux 12 ARM64.